Smissen/py-spy-executable-tutorial/py-spy101/step2.md

 ## Using Top and Attaching to a Running Program

 The first command works great for troubleshooting slow programs, but isn't viable for usage in production.
 We will now go over how to attach the profiler to an already running process.
-Py-spy requires little computing power and runs in a seperate process, making it safe to use in production.
+Py-spy requires little computing power and runs as a seperate process, making it safe to use in production.

 The first step is to press the little `x`{{}} to the right of `Tab 1`{{}} to open a new terminal window.
 Enter that window and run your Python program.